usubalang/usuba/_posts/2020-04-09-crypto-DSLs.md

 property AESCorrect msg key = aesDecrypt (aesEncrypt (msg, key), key) == msg
 ```

-which states that decrypting a ciphertext encrypted with AES yield the
+which states that decrypting a ciphertext encrypted with AES yields
-original plaintext.
-When the SMT solver fails to prove properties in
+the original plaintext.
+When the SMT solver fails to prove properties
-reasonable time, Cryptol can to random testing: it tests the property
+in reasonable time, Cryptol falls back to random testing: it tests the
-on a given number of random inputs and observes if it holds.
-Usuba is
+property on a given number of random inputs and checks whether it
+holds.
+Usuba does not offer such features at this stage, even though
-weaker than Cryptol on that regard: while it performs some checking
-(it does exhaustive testing on lookup tables and their corresponding
+it still performs some checking (it does exhaustive testing on lookup
-circuits for instance, and can ensure the correctness of some
+tables and their corresponding circuits for instance, and can ensure
-optimization passes using translation validation), it does not offer
+the correctness of some optimization passes using translation
-constructions to express and validate properties.

-Overall, Cryptol is much more complete than Usuba, in the sense that
-it can be used for any cryptographic algorithm, while Usuba is
-restricted to symmetric primitives.
-Another major difference, is that
+validation).

-while Cryptol's main goal is to provide a language for specifying and
+Overall, Cryptol is a very expressive language for cryptography, but
+falls short on the performance aspect.
+With Usuba we restricted the
+problem tackled by Cryptol to only symmetric primitives in order to
-verifying cryptography, Usuba focuses on performances and offer only
+focus on performances, and adopted a bottum-view, offering only only
-high-level constructions that it is able to compile to efficient
+high-level constructions that we are able to compile to efficient
 code.
 Furthermore, the automatic slicing and masking done by Usuba are
 missing in Cryptol.

 ### CAO

-CAO [3,4] is another domain-specific programming language (DSL) for
+CAO [3,4] is a domain-specific programming language (DSL), that
-cryptography, which focuses on primitives.
-Like Usuba, CAO started
+focuses on cryptographic primitives.
+Like Usuba, CAO started from the
-from the observation that writing primitives in C either leads to poor
+observation that writing primitives in C either leads to poor
 performances because the C compiler is unable to optimize them well,
-or to un-maintainable code because optimizations are done by hand.
+or to unmaintainable code because optimizations are done by hand.

-The level of abstractions provided by CAO is similar to Usuba, unlike
+The level of abstractions provided by CAO is similar to Usuba and
-Cryptol, which provided very high-level mathematical-oriented
-constructions: functions, `for` loops, standard C operators (`+`, `-`,
+unlike Cryptol: functions, `for` loops, standard C operators (`+`,
-`*`, ...), ranges to index multiples elements of a vector,
+`-`, `*`, ...), ranges to index multiples elements of a vector,
 concatenation of vectors...
-CAO also has a `map` builtin, which
+CAO also has a `map` operator, which
 describes mapping from inputs to outputs of a permutation, in a style
 similar to Usuba's `perm` nodes.